Watch Our Video About 1098-T Tuition Statements

 The university’s Federal Identification Number is 16-1514621.
 This number can also be found on your 1098-T statement.
 Individuals completing the New York State Tax Form IT-272 will use this number for the EIN of the university..

-A 1098-T form is automatically mailed to only those students with one of the following U.S. citizenship status on university records: native, naturalized, or permanent resident.
-The statement will be mailed by January 31 of the following year to your permanent address on file.
+A 1098-T form is automatically reported to only those students with one of the following U.S. citizenship status on university records: native, naturalized, or permanent resident.
+For students that have not opted into electronic delivery, the statement will be mailed by January 31 of the following year to your permanent address on file.
 In addition, you may access and print your 1098-T online through ECSI, also available by January 31.

-Students without one of these three U.S. citizenship statuses or students with a non-resident alien status will not have a 1098-T automatically generated but may request one.
-In order for you to receive a 1098-T, you must complete a modified W-9S form (PDF) and send it along with your request for a 1098-T. The deadline to request the current tax year’s 1098-T form is July 1.
+Students with a non-resident alien status will not have a 1098-T automatically generated but may request one.
+In order for you to receive a 1098-T, you must complete a modified W-9S form (PDF) Download pdf and send it along with your request for a 1098-T. The deadline to request the current tax year’s 1098-T form is July 1.

 UB partners with Educational Computer Systems, Inc. (ECSI) to deliver the 1098-T statements online.
 Students can access and print their tax statements directly from the ECSI 1098-T website.